-(West River, Maryland, May 3, 1896 – near Kortrijk, Belgium, July 29, 1918).1
+(West River, Maryland, May 3, 1896 – west of Courtrai [Kortrijk], Belgium, July 29, 1918).1

-Cheston was born into a prominent Maryland family.
-A great-uncle, Galloway Cheston, was the first president of the board of trustees of Johns Hopkins University.2 On his Canadian-born mother’s side, he was distantly related to Josiah Bushnell Grinnell, the founder of Grinnell College.
-Also on his mother’s side, a second cousin, Duncan William Grinnell-Milne, had been a pilot in No. 16 Squadron R.F.C. and would in 1918 join No. 56 Squadron R.A.F. and become its commanding officer.3 A first cousin on his mother’s side, Andrew Blyth McCulloch Bogle, had been killed leading an assault on Longueval early in the Battle of the Somme.4
+He had a number of notable relatives.
+A great-uncle, (another) Galloway Cheston, was the first president of the board of trustees of The Johns Hopkins University.3 On his mother’s side, he was distantly related to Josiah Bushnell Grinnell, the founder of Grinnell College.
+Also on his mother’s side, a second cousin, Duncan William Grinnell-Milne, had been a pilot in No. 16 Squadron R.F.C. and would in 1918 join No. 56 Squadron R.A.F. and become its commanding officer.4 A first cousin on his mother’s side, Andrew Blyth McCulloch Bogle, had been killed leading an assault on Longueval early in the Battle of the Somme.5

 “. . . our sector of operations, which was in fact the 2nd Army Front, ran from Houthulst Forest, 10 miles north of Ypres down as far as Nieppe Forest, 20 miles SW of that battered but unconquered old city [Ypres]–roughly 30 miles in all.
 The fierce fighting of the battle of the Lys (the final phase of the great German spring offensive) had petered out by the end of April and the 2nd Army Front had been stabilised.
 Since then the war on the ground had been passing through a relatively quiet period, with both sides resting and regrouping.
-In the air, however, there was still no lack of activity, and all 11 Wing squadrons were in the air whenever the weather permitted flying; . . .”16
+In the air, however, there was still no lack of activity, and all 11 Wing squadrons were in the air whenever the weather permitted flying; . . .”19

 An unnamed comrade is recorded as having given the following account:

 The day that ‘Chess’ did not return our squadron was very hard hit.
 They set out to bomb Courtrai railroad station and yards, which at that time were at least fifteen miles beyond the front lines.
 ‘Chess’ had been having a little engine trouble for two or three days preceding, but it was not serious enough to prevent his crossing the lines.
 On this raid about 4 P.M. they had to run through a pretty stiff ‘archie’ barrage, but as they approached the target at about fourteen thousand feet altitude the barrage died away.
 They dropped their bombs, and as the formation turned it was noticed that ‘Chess’ was slightly lower than he should have been, but not seriously out of his position in the formation.
 Just as they were turning they were attacked by about three times their number of Huns, and from there on it was a running fight back to the lines.
 Several pilots and observers noticed that one machine seemed to be losing altitude, as if the engine was not giving its full power, and it was assumed that the pilot was depressing the nose of his machine in order to keep up his speed and not fall behind the others, thus keeping under the formation for protection.
 Each machine was engaged in desperate fighting all this time and making for the lines, so that no one really had an opportunity to look about him to see how the others were faring.
-However, one pilot states that he saw ‘Chess’’ machine, which was getting lower and lower, though still under control, and the last anyone saw it was surrounded by five or six Huns, and was manoeuvering desperately to get away or beat them, but obviously the odds were too great.21
+However, one pilot states that he saw ‘Chess’’ machine, which was getting lower and lower, though still under control, and the last anyone saw it was surrounded by five or six Huns, and was manoeuvering desperately to get away or beat them, but obviously the odds were too great.26

 (For complete bibliographic entries, please consult the list of works and web pages cited.)